KratosMultiphysics/Kratos/docs/pages/Kratos/For_Users/Crash_Course/3_Geometry.md

 model_part_2 = model.CreateModelPart("MyModelPart2")
 ```

-This is similar to what we had in the first part, we import an application and we create a `Model`, but we have added a new line that calls a method from the `Model` called `CreateModelPart`, which accepts a name as an argument.
+In this example, we are importing an application, creating a `Model`, and calling a method, `CreateModelPart`, which takes a name as an argument to create a `ModelPart`.
+This additional step allows us to build a dedicated section in the model to store `nodes`, `elements`, and related data structures, specific to our simulation needs.

-We can now print both this model and modelpart to see what they contain:
+To understand how these objects are structured and what information they contain, we can add print statements to examine the contents of both the `Model` and `ModelPart`:

 ```python
 # Print the model
 print(model)
 ```

-Which will print the information of the whole `model`, containing both `model_part_1` and `model_part_2`:
+will print the information of the whole `model`, containing both `model_part_1` and `model_part_2`:

 ```bash
 -MyModelPart1- model part